[Nippon-Ham] Yuma Imagawa to travel to the US for the second consecutive year, aiming for "further improvement" in the style of Yankees' Aaron Judge.

 Sports Hochi

-Nippon-Ham 's Imagawa participates in the talk show and waves to the fans
+Nippon-Ham 's Imagawa participates in a talk show and waves to fans.

 Imagawa, who also received instruction in January this year, said enthusiastically, "I want to improve myself further.
 Richard studies a lot every year, so I'd like to hear some different technical theories.
 I hope to understand it thoroughly and get one step closer to being a judge."